 But who can you trust for guidance?
 In the past, you’d have to turn to a stranger and take your chances.
 But that was then.

-These days there are no-cost online services that make discovering your ideal financial adviser a snap.
+These days there are no-cost online services, such as SmartAsset, that make discovering your ideal financial adviser a snap.
 You fill out a short questionnaire, then get matched with up to three local fiduciary financial advisers, each legally bound to work in your best interests.
 The process only takes a few minutes, and in many cases you can be connected instantly with an expert for a free retirement consultation.

 Definitely something you should do.
 Meanwhile, here are some of the biggest retirement mistakes — and how to avoid them.